 Lilium raises nearly 114 million euros

-Munich-based flight cab start-up Lilium raised €113.7 million.
-The capital increase included Honeywell, Aciturri, impact investor Lightrock, Liechtenstein private bank LGT and B. Riley Securities among the backers.
-Three board members, Batty Engle, David Wallerstein and Niklas Zennström, and new CEO Klaus Roewe also participated.
+The Munich-based air cab start-up Lilium has raised 113.7 million euros.
+Investors in the capital increase included Honeywell, Aciturri, impact investor Lightrock, Liechtenstein private bank LGT and B. Riley Securities were among the investors.
+The three board members Batty Engle, David Wallerstein and Niklas Zennström as well as the new CEO Klaus Roewe also participated.

 Newsletter